Honda e review: interior, dashboard & infotainment

 Infotainment, apps & sat nav

-The Honda’s screens are a key part of its appeal.
+Just like its exterior styling, the Honda’s screens certainly set it apart from the competition.
 The driver’s digital readout is kept fairly clear, with a simple speed readout and nav arrows if you want them, while the main event is the two 12.3-inch touchscreens in the middle.

 You can carry out any function in the Honda’s system on either screen, and you can switch them around to show information on whatever screen you want.
 Having the navigation map on the screen closest to the driver, and efficiency or other media info on the other screen, seems a logical layout to us.
 It’s a shame that the navigation graphics look rather dated compared to those in rivals from BMW and MINI, but you can always use your phone navigation instead with Apple CarPlay or Android Auto.